Harbaugh family: Second generation

 John played collegiately for the Miami Redskins football team.'
 After graduating, he served as an assistant coach for several college teams, including the Cincinnati Bearcats and the Indiana Hoosiers.
 From 1998 to 2007, he served on the coaching staff for the Philadelphia Eagles under head coach Andy Reid, initially as a special teams coordinator and later as a defensive backs coach.
-Since 2008, he has served as the head coach for the Baltimore Ravens, having led them to multiple NFL playoffs appearances and a victory in Super Bowl XLVII.
+From 2008 to 2025, he served as the head coach for the Baltimore Ravens, having led them to multiple NFL playoffs appearances and a victory in Super Bowl XLVII.
+In 2026, he became the head coach of the New York Giants.